chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

 Currently, I am a postdoc in the Data Systems Group at the University of Waterloo.
 I am working with [Renée J. Miller](https://rjmillerlab.github.io/) on data lakes.
 I worked with [Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/) on graph data management.
 Previously, I was a postdoc at the University of Lyon (Lyon 1), working with [Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
 I received my PhD in computer science from the University of Clermont Auvergne, advised by [Farouk Toumani](https://scholar.google.com/citations?user=0gPsmccAAAAJ&hl=en).
 I also worked closely with Inria and Oracle Labs (Zurich).

 I work on data systems.
-My recent focus is on data systems and large language models, aka Data Inteligence Platforms.
+My recent focus is on data systems and large language models, collectively referred to as Data Intelligence Platforms.
 My research interests include the following:
 * Query Processing: indexing methods; stream processing; multimodal and heterogenous data; natural language queries.
 * Data Lakes: data discovery; vector and semantic search; metadata management; data integration; open lakehouse and AI.